-Feudalism was a way of structuring society during the Middle Ages, which created a set of rules for who could do what in day-to-day life.
+Feudalism was a way of structuring society during the Middle Ages, which created an informal set of reciprocal legal and military obligations that affected everyone's lives in Medieval Europe from the 9th to the 15th centuries.

 However, the origins of the feudal system date before this time and developed over several centuries as a way of organising society after the fall of the Roman empire.